Oft I wonder how in all

 affiliate station in the country.

-But, lest these arguments aren't enough ... to discredit the many claims that President Bush is a warmonger gone loose, and far too conservative for his own good ... please consider the following.
+But, lest these arguments aren't enough ... to discredit the many claims that President Bush was a warmonger gone loose, and far too conservative for his own good ... please consider the following.
 You will hear President Clinton's view of Saddam Hussein.

 (my computer tells me this sound file was last modified January 31, 1998)